 Come on in!
 Our entrance is on Gore Avenue, at the top of the steps or the ramp.
-When you first come to the door, our priest will welcome you.
 Inside the foyer of the church, greeters will be available to answer any of your questions and show you around.
 As you enter the sanctuary, please pick up a weekly bulletin, which contains the order of the service and current information.

-When you enter the sanctuary of St. Thomas, you will be immediately drawn into a warm and welcoming place to worship God.
-In the rich wood paneling of its walls and the beauty of its stained-glass windows, you can almost hear the echoes of more than 145 years of Christian prayers and songs.
+When you enter the sanctuary of St. Thomas, we hope you will notice and be drawn into a warm and welcoming place to worship God.
+In the rich wood paneling of its walls and the beauty of its stained-glass windows, you can almost hear the echoes of 150 years of Christian prayers and songs.
 Welcome to a time of 'sanctuary' in the Sanctuary!

 We love having children at St. Thomas!
-They are valued and precious members of our community who are encouraged to experience the rhythm of prayer and worship along with us.
+They are valued and precious members of our community who are encouraged to experience the rhythm of prayer and join in the procession and worship.
 We have a children’s table in the service where the children can read, color, do activity pages and play; or take the activities to the pews.
 A 'Children's Circle' with story and activities is planned most Sunday's for the first part of the service.
 Children will be invited to join the teacher and together they will return for the Eucharist.
 Do your kids make noise?
 Don’t worry, that’s normal!
 But if you wish, a nursery/parents’ room is available for use.
 Just ask one of our greeters or sides-persons to show you where it is!

 Our service will last about an hour.
 If you are unfamiliar with the customs and traditions of the Anglican church, just relax and let the congregation carry you in worship.
-Our service is easy to follow and is printed entirely in the bulletin, except for a few hymns, which you'll find in the large blue books in each pew.
+Our service is easy to follow and is printed in the bulletin, except for a few hymns, which are shown on the PowerPoint screen or in the blue hymn books in each pew.